 Pastry Brush: A pastry brush is useful to brush any stray sugar crystals from the sides of the saucepan.
 I am partial to silicone pastry brushes because I don’t have to worry about leaving stray bristles behind.

-Baking Sheet: The honey/sugar mixture is poured onto a baking sheet to cool.
-If you want thicker pieces of honeycomb try using a 9×9 square pan instead.
+Baking Sheet: The honey/sugar mixture is poured onto a rimmed baking sheet to cool.
+If you want thicker pieces of honeycomb try using a 9x9 square pan instead.

-Parchment Paper: Parchment paper is great for lining your baking sheet ensuring that the brittle does not stick and makes clean up really easy.
+Parchment Paper: Parchment paper is great for lining your baking sheet ensuring that the brittle does not stick making cleaning up really easy.
 I like these pre-cut parchment paper sheets that are available from Amazon.

 Pam: Pam is the easiest way I have found to quickly grease the parchment paper.